oracle-livelabs/developer/redwood-extensions/welcome/welcome.md

 ## Task 1: Create an App UI

 You should now be in the Designer, VB Studio's visual editor.
-We'll start by creating our own *App UI*, which is simply an application that includes a user interface component in the form of Visual Builder pages and flows.
+We'll start by creating an *App UI*, which is simply an application that includes a user interface component in the form of Visual Builder pages and flows.
 With App UIs, you can create new interfaces that address specific business needs for your company.

 1. On the left side of the Designer, click **+ App UI**: